By Matthew B. Cox

 “Yeah, something like that.”

-It’s unclear, based on the documents, whether Damien knew his money was gone when they eventually incorporated Capital Blu Management—they went with blue because Blayne thought it sounded relaxing and decided to remove the “e” to make it sound novel.
-However, by this point, Blayne’s Orlando Ponzi scheme investors were leaving nasty voice-mails and emails; accusing him of being a con artist and threatening to contact the authorities.
-Blayne was in desperate need of money and Damien knew someone who had it.
+It’s unclear, based on the documents, whether Damien knew his money was gone when they eventually incorporated Capital Blu Management—they went with blue because Sebastian thought it sounded relaxing and decided to remove the “e” to make it sound novel.
+However, by this point, Sebastian’s Orlando Ponzi scheme investors were leaving nasty voice-mails and emails; accusing him of being a con artist and threatening to contact the authorities.
+Sebastian was in desperate need of money and Damien knew someone who had it.

 “ROPERS EMPLOY VARIOUS methods for flushing their game, but most of them depend solely upon casual contacts to provide them with marks,” says Professor Maurer, PhD.
 Armed only with a smooth tongue and some notes of psychology, a first-class roper verifies the mark has the necessary cash and steers him toward the insideman.
 “Although marks may be plentiful, they do not walk heedlessly into the traps of confidence men.
 They must be stalked for days or even weeks… It’s [crucial] to allow the mark plenty of time to become thoroughly hooked.”